-Our basic policy regarding shareholder returns is to adopt a total return ratio of 50% or more or a dividend on equity ratio (DOE) of 3% or more, whichever is higher.
-Based on this policy, we decided to pay a dividend of ¥59 per share (including an interim dividend of ¥20) for the fiscal year ended March 2023.
+Our basic policy regarding shareholder returns is to adopt policy, we decided to pay a dividend of ¥59 per share (including an interim dividend of ¥20) for the fiscal year ended March 2023.
 Also, in 2023, we resolved to buy back ¥10.0 billion in treasury stock (up to 8 million shares).